loyada/typedpy/docs/serialization.rst

 Note that deserializing this way bypasses any serialization mapper of the Structure.
 Also, if the Structure is not "Simple" (as described above), the flat "direct_trusted_mapping" has no effect.

-To check if your class is compatible with trusted deserialization, do the following:
+To check if your deserialization used trusted deserialization, do the following:

 .. code-block:: python